GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/README.md

 - A Google Cloud project with billing enabled
 - A BigQuery dataset (we used the
   [`thelook_ecommerce` public dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce))
-- APIs for Vertex AI, BigQuery, and Cloud Run enabled
+- APIs for Vertex AI, BigQuery, BigQuery Data Transfer, and Cloud Run enabled
 - Familiarity with Python and SQL concepts

 ## Run and modify the app in Cloud Shell Editor